Gypsophila paniculata

 - Be conscious when buying flower arrangements.

 - Be PlantWise and check wildflower mixes before planting.
-Use the Grow Me Instead on line resource to choose non-invasive plants for your garden.
+Use the Grow Me Instead online resource to choose non-invasive plants for your garden.

 - Clean equipment and gear before leaving an infested site.